Frequently Asked Questions

 That's the foundation.
 From there, it's iteration: monitor visibility, create answer-ready content, and respond to gaps you discover.

 Faros AI went from feeling powerless to doubling their ChatGPT traffic.
-The path from invisible to visible isn't complicated—it just requires treating AI discovery as seriously as you treat SEO.
+The path from invisible to visible isn't complicated.
+It just requires treating AI discovery as seriously as you treat SEO.

 The question: Will you fix your AI visibility before buyers make decisions without you?